-- 1. County shall means the County of Westchester. - Commissioner shall means the Commissioner of Environmental Facilities of the County of Westchester or their his/her duly authorized designeerepresentative. - Construction and dDemolition dDebris or (C&D) has the same meaning as means in Laws of Westchester County § 826-a.200(8).uncontaminated Solid Wwaste resulting from the construction, remodeling, repair, and/or demolition of structures and roads, and uncontaminated sSolid Wwaste consisting of vegetation resulting from land elearing and grubbing, utility line maintenance, and seasonal and storm-related eleanup where such materials are unable to be processed as Yard Wasteexcluding vegetative waste.
+- 1. County shall means the County of Westchester. - 2.
+Commissioner shall means the Commissioner of Environmental Facilities of the County of Westchester or their his/her duly authorized designeerepresentative. - means in the Westchester County Solid Waste Licensing Law.uncontaminated Solid Wwaste resulting from the construction, remodeling, repair, and/or demolition of structures and roads, and uncontaminated sSolid Wwaste consisting of vegetation resulting from land clearing and grubbing, utility line maintenance, and seasonal and storm-related cleanup where such materials are unable to be processed as Yard Wasteexcluding vegetative waste.
 Such waste includes, but is not limited to, bricks, concrete, and other masonry materials, soil, rock, wood, wall coverings, plaster, drywall, plumbing fixtures, non-asbestos insulation, roofing shingles, asphaltic pavement, glass, plastics that are not sealed in a manner that conceals other wastes, electrical wiring and components containing no hazardous liquids, and metals that are incidental to any of the above.

 - 3.4.
 Department shall means the County of Westchester County Department of Environmental Facilities. - 4.5.
-Electronic Waste shall means waste items, such as computers, computer peripherals, televisions, small scale servers, small electronic equipment, and wireless telephones. - 5.6.
+Electronic Waste shall means waste items, such as computers, computer peripherals, televisions, small scale servers, small electronic equipment, and wireless telephones, as further defined in New York State Environmental Conservation

+Law, Article 27, Title 26 and Article 27, Title 232. - 5.6.
+Food Waste shall mean all food-based putrescible materials or substances that are discarded or rejected as being spent, useless, worthless or in excess to the owners at the time of such discard or rejection. - 7.
 Food Scrap shall mean all inedible food, trimmings from the preparation of food, food-soiled paper, edible food that is not donated, and food processing waste.
-Food Scrap does not include used cooking oil, yellow grease, or any food which is subject to a recall or seizure due to the presence of pathogens. - 7.
-Food Waste shall mean all food-based putrescible materials or substances that are discarded or rejected as being spent, useless, worthless or in excess to the owners at the time of such discard or rejection. - 6-8.
-Hauler shall means any person, excluding municipalities, the County, and any County district, including, but not limited to, Refuse Disposal District No. 1 and all County sewer and water districts, who, for a fee or other consideration, collects, stores, transfers, transports, or disposes of Seolid wWaste, rRecyclables, or eConstruction and Demolition dDebris that is generated or originated within the County or brought within the boundaries of the County for disposal, storage, transfer, or processing. - 7.9.
+Food Scrap does not include used cooking oil, yellow grease, or any food which is subject to a recall or seizure due to the presence of pathogens. - 6.8.
+Hauler shall means any person, excluding municipalities, the County, and any County district, including, but not limited to, Refuse Disposal District No. 1 and all County sewer and water districts, who, for a fee or other consideration, collects, stores, transfers, transports, or disposes of Soolid wWaste, rRecyclables, or eConstruction and Deemolition dDebris that is generated or originated within the County or brought within the boundaries of the County for disposal, storage, transfer, or processing. - 7.9.
 Household Hazardous Wastes (HHW) are materials found in residential wastes that would be regulated as hazardous wastes if they were generated outside of a household.
 These household wastes can be flammable, toxic, corrosive, or reactive and can be dangerous if handled improperly. - 8.10.
-Municipality shall mean any of the towns, villages, and cities located within Westchester County. - 9-11.
+Municipality shall mean any of the towns, villages, and cities located within Westchester County. - 9.11.
 Person shall mean any individual, firm, company, association, society, corporation, partnership, co-partnership, joint-stock company, trust, estate, governmental entity, or any other legal entity or legal representatives, agents, or assigns.
 The masculine gender shall include the feminine, the singular shall include the plural, where indicated by context.